waigani/GoOracle/README.md

 }
 ```

-You set your own varibles in `Preferences > Package Settings > GoOracle > Settings-User`.
+You set your own variables in `Preferences > Package Settings > GoOracle > Settings-User`.
 Below is an example which sets up GoOracle to be used on the [github.com/juju/juju](github.com/juju/juju) codebase:

 ```javascript
 {